PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 updates without an immutable differential-index transaction.
 That semantic hardening remains separate from this ownership checkpoint.

+### Indexed-first Swish/plain-unary Squeeze-suffix compatibility recovery

+`passes/pre_unary_squeeze_suffix_compat_layout.py` owns the former 297-line
+composite.
+It preserves the indexed static Swish owner as the first dispatch, one per-call `ModelIRGraphIndex`, caller `LayoutState`, plain-unary, axis-3, dynamic-signature, and relaxed Swish fallback behavior, Squeeze axis option remapping, combined statistic, fixed-point restart, one prune/report boundary, and LayoutState cleanup.
+The lowerer retains one private wrapper at the unchanged production position.
+The complete old/new composite ASTs are identical after function-name normalization; the indexed owner is unchanged.

+Whole-graph fallback scans and relaxed in-place Squeeze axis updates remain a separate immutable-indexed migration task.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current